-The mix will remain hard under most temperature conditions, so before applying, you might need to remove the lid and briefly heat the container to soften the contents.
+The mix will remain hard under most temperature conditions, so before applying, you might want to remove the lid and briefly heat the container to soften the contents.
 A small pan of boiling water will work.
 When applying, a light coating to your underarms should be fine.
-Baking soda can be abrasive to some, so you might need to substitute arrowroot powder or adjust your amounts.
+Baking soda can be abrasive to some, so you might want to substitute arrowroot powder or adjust your amounts.

 What do you do to avoid toxins in your makeup?
 Please share with us your tips in the comments!

 - Exley, C. Why industry propaganda and political interference cannot disguise the inevitable role played by human exposure to aluminum in neurodegenerative diseases, including Alzheimer’s disease.
 Frontiers in Neurology.